the bighorn: The missing piece

 Forestry is not currently permitted within the existing Public Land Use Zones of the Bighorn, but some forestry companies have forest management agreements with the Province on neighbouring land with high conservation value.

-Protection would improve habitat connectivity for the animals who need it and help prevent future destruction of the land.
+Protection of the Bighorn would improve habitat connectivity for the animals who need it, and help prevent future degradation of the region’s valuable headwaters landscapes.

 the Bighorn should be protected as a Wildland Provincial Park, with a series of adjacent Provincial Parks